Yevgeny Savitsky: Postwar

 Postwar, Savitsky continued to command the corps until October 1947, when he was made head of the Directorate of Fighter Aviation Combat Training, part of the Main Directorate of the Soviet Air Forces.
 He was soon made commander of the Fighter Aviation of the National Air Defense Forces in August 1948, simultaneously serving as commander of the 19th Fighter Air Army (renumbered as the 78th in February 1949 and as the 64th later that year).
 Dismissed in February 1952, he returned to command of the Fighter Air Defense in May 1953.
 Savitsky studied at the aviation faculty of the Voroshilov Higher Military Academy between January 1954 and November 1955, after which he resumed his command.
 In July 1960, due to Air Defense Force reorganization, he became commander of the Aviation of the PVO, being promoted to Marshal of Aviation on 6 May 1961.
 Appointed deputy commander of the PVO in July 1966, Savitsky held that position until April 1980, when he became an inspector of the Group of Inspectors General of the Ministry of Defense, traditionally a retirement post for elderly generals.
 He died in Moscow on 6 April 1990.

 Aerial victory claims

 In his final Hero of the Soviet Union citation, Savitsky was credited with 22 individual and two shared victories for a total of 24.
 Research conducted by Russian aviation historian Mikhail Bykov in the Central Archives of the Russian Ministry of Defence found incomplete operational documentation for the crediting of Savitsky with a total of nineteen victories – eighteen individual and one shared.
 Details of these claims are listed below:

 Personal life

-His daughter, Svetlana Savitskaya became a Soviet cosmonaut who flew the Soyuz T-7 in 1982, becoming the second woman in space some 19 years after Valentina Tereshkova and, in 1984, the first woman to fly to space twice and to perform a space walk.
+His daughter, Svetlana Savitskaya became a Soviet cosmonaut who flew aboard the Soyuz T-7 in 1982, becoming the second woman in space some 19 years after Valentina Tereshkova, and, in 1984, the first woman to fly to space twice and to perform a spacewalk.